mrocklin/blog/_posts/work/2016-12-27-dask-dataframes.md

 Pandas' standard "fast" recommended storage solution has generally been the HDF5 data format.
 Unfortunately the HDF5 file format is not ideal for distributed computing, so most Dask dataframe users have had to switch down to CSV historically.
-This unfortunate because CSV is slow, doesn't support partial queries (you can't read in just one column), and also isn't supported well by the other standard distributed Dataframe solution Spark.
+This is unfortunate because CSV is slow, doesn't support partial queries (you can't read in just one column), and also isn't supported well by the other standard distributed Dataframe solution, Spark.
 This makes it hard to move data back and forth.

 Fortunately there are now two decent Python readers for Parquet, a fast